 Top 11 Jobs that Pay you to Travel

 There are many types of “travel jobs” out there and many ways to turn a beloved “hobby” into a career.
 Yes, these are jobs which will pay you to either, travel or live abroad.
 While some require slightly more specialized skills or training, if you earnestly start sculpting yourself towards the goal, it will pay off in the long run.

-#1.
-Travel jobs from home
+Travel jobs that pay you to travel from home

+These are travel jobs which pay you to create good experiences for other travelers and thus, it allows you to work and travel.
 Some folks like having a familiar home base, when traveling and one of the major benefits of getting a travel job from home is the ability to work legally in your country, be paid in your country currency and to keep your stuff in your apartment’s storage, as you travel.